mclevey/CV/cv_mclevey.md

 ## University of Waterloo

+\ind 2016 Co-organized (with Ian Milligan,) a [Software Carpentry](http://software-carpentry.org/) workshop at the University of Waterloo focusing on shell scripting, git, and Python for social scientific and historical research.
-\ind 2016-Present Faculty of Environment Advocate on the University of Waterloo [HeForShe](http://www.heforshe.org/impact/) Campaign for make gender equality a top institutional priority.
+\ind 2016-Present Faculty of Environment Advocate on the University of Waterloo [HeForShe](http://www.heforshe.org/impact/) Campaign to make gender equality a top institutional priority.
 \ind 2014-Present Board Member, [University of Waterloo Survey Research Centre](http://math.uwaterloo.ca/survey-research-centre/node/1)
-\ind 2014-2015 Faculty of Environment representative on the Arts Faculty Council, University of Waterloo
+\ind 2014-2015 Faculty of Environment representative on the Arts Faculty Council
-\ind 2014-2015 Department of Knowledge Integration representative on the Environment Faculty Council, University of Waterloo
+\ind 2014-2015 Department of Knowledge Integration representative on the Environment Faculty Council
-\ind 2014-2015 Member of the English Language Competency Committee in the Faculty of Environment, University of Waterloo.
+\ind 2014-2015 Member of the English Language Competency Committee in the Faculty of Environment
-\ind 2014 University of Waterloo, Faculty of Environment Teaching and Learning Committee
+\ind 2014 Faculty of Environment Teaching and Learning Committee
-\ind March 10 2014, gave a talk on creativity and innovation to Grade 11 students at Waterloo Unlimited.
+\ind 2014 Gave a talk on creativity and innovation to Grade 11 students at Waterloo Unlimited.
 Title: "Where do good ideas come from?
 A social network perspective."

 ## McMaster University